Colney Medical Centre, 45-47 Kings Road, London Colney, St Albans, Herts, AL2 1ES

 6. Patients and staff will be protected from hazards and abuse.

 7. The practice will work in collaboration with other NHS Healthcare providers to ensure that appropriate and cost efficient pathways are devised resulting in patients having easier access to services closer to home.

 8. The practice will respond positively to feedback from patients and continuously seek ways in which services can be improved.

-9. The Practice is part of Abbey Health Primary Care Network and is working with local practices to help improve the quality and breadth of services available to patients
+9. The Practice is part of Alliance Primary Care Network and is working with other smaller practices to help improve the quality and breadth of services available to patients

 Your Responsibility To Us:

 2. Please let us know if you change your name, address or telephone number.

 3. Please do everything you can to keep appointments.
 Tell us as soon as possible if you cannot.

 Otherwise, other patients may have to wait longer.
 A summary of our policy regarding late arrivals can be seen below.*

 4. Please ask for home visits by the doctor only when the person is too ill to visit the surgery.